GYG-be/gyg-be.github.io/_posts/2024-04-15-no-basis-for-bricks-and-mortar-church.md

 ---
 layout: post
-title:  "There Is ZERO Basis In Scripture For The Physical "Bricks And Mortar" Church Building, Or Pulpit, Or Special Place For The Choir"
+title:  "NO Scriptural Requirement Of A Physical Church Building, A Pulpit, Or A Choir"
 date:   2024-04-15 4:20:00
 categories: template
 ---